How to sharpen a dull knife with a stone

 Sharp knives are more versatile in the kitchen.
 They are suitable for a wider range of cutting techniques, such as julienne, chiffonade, and brunoise, allowing you to experiment with different cooking styles and presentation.
 A dull knife may limit your options and make certain techniques difficult to achieve.

-See also How to sharpen a knife coarse or fine
+See also How to use a diamond stone knife sharpener

 In summary, using sharp knives improves precision, saves time, enhances flavors, promotes safety, and offers more versatility in the kitchen.
 Investing in a good knife sharpener or learning how to sharpen your knives with a stone can significantly elevate your cooking skills and overall cooking experience.